-Task 2: The Performing Agency, at the Receiving Agency's direction, shall support the Innovation Team in conducting regional coordination with other transportation agencies (including strategy and planning framework, summit meeting, and technology transfer) for transportation projects.
+Task 2: The Performing Agency, at the Receiving Agency's direction, shall support the Innovation Team in conducting regional coordination with other transportation agencies (including strategy and planning framework, summit meeting, and technology transfer).
 The Performing Agency shall develop reports and/or presentations, as well as conduct stakeholder workshops at the Receiving Agency's request.

-Task 3: The Performing Agency, at the Receiving Agency's direction, shall provide on-call research and technical and/or policy advisory services to support the Receiving Agency's transportation projects.
+Task 3: The Performing Agency, at the Receiving Agency's direction, shall provide on-call research and technical and/or policy advisory services to support the Receiving Agency's regional mobility initiatives.